 I also appreciated that the material was organic, with no additives.
 The fewer chemicals and other additives used in the harvesting and manufacturing process, the better in my book.
 These are labeled as Global Organic Textile Standards (GOTS) certified, which gives you that organic guarantee.

-You might be interested: The Best Organic Cotton Sheets Reviews
+You may be interested in: The Best Organic Cotton Sheets Reviews

 Of course, the initial impression is only part of the picture.
 I slept on these sheets for many nights prior to reviewing so I would have greater insight into performance, durability, and overall satisfaction, and I was definitely satisfied all the way around.